Orkestra-Tech/orkestra/docs/src/main/tut/triggers.md

 }
 ```

 If you'd like to run a job and therefore await the result of it call `.run()`.
-This will return the result in a Future:
+This will return the result in a `Future`:
 ```tut:silent
 import scala.concurrent.{Await, Future}
 import scala.concurrent.duration._